Rhetoric of science: New Materialist Rhetoric of Science

-A more recent trend in rhetorical studies involves participation in the broader new materialist movement in philosophy and science and technology studies.
-This emerging area of inquiry investigates the role of rhetoric and discourse as an integral part of the Materialism of scientific practice.
-This approach considers how the methods of natural sciences came into being, and the particular role interaction among scientists and scientific institutions has to play.
-New materialist rhetoric of science of a feminist variety include those proponents see the progress of the natural sciences as having been purchased at a high cost, a cost that limits the scope and vision of science.
+A more recent trend in rhetorical studies involves participation with the broader new materialist ideas concerning philosophy and science and technology studies.
+This new topic of inquiry investigates the role of rhetoric and discourse as an integral part of the Materialism of scientific practice.
+This method considers how the methods of natural sciences came into being, and the particular role interaction among scientists and scientific institutions has to play.
+New materialist rhetoric of science include those proponents who consider the progress of the natural sciences as having been obtained at a high cost, a cost that limits the scope and vision of science.
 Work in this area often draws on scholarship by Bruno Latour, Steve Woolgar, Annemarie Mol, and other new materialist scholars from science and technology studies.
 Work in new materialist rhetoric of science tends to be very critical of a perceived over-reliance on language in more conservative variants of rhetoric of science and has significantly criticized long-standing areas of inquiry such as incommensurability studies.

 Critique of rhetoric of science

 Globalization of rhetoric

 Renewed interest today in rhetoric of science is its positioning as a hermeneutic meta-discourse rather than a substantive discourse practice.
 Exegesis and hermeneutics are the tools around which the idea of scientific production has been forged.

-Criticism of rhetoric of science is mainly limited to discussions around the concept of hermeneutics, which can be seen as follows:
+Criticism of rhetoric of science is mainly limited to discussions of the concept of hermeneutics, which can be considered as follows: